Politics during the Ancien Régime and the Enlightenment

 A. Society and economy of the world around 1750

-– The world’s population is 700 million, of which 140 are in Europe, a little more than 430 in Asia and 20 in America.
+—The world’s population is 700 million, of which 140 are in Europe, a little more than 430 in Asia and 20 in America.
 The rest is in Africa.
 This world has to deal with great climatic forces that are poorly controlled.
 We live from day to day.
-The major concern of the States is to guarantee the safety of the subjects, but their action is limited.
+The major concern of the States is to guarantee the safety of the questions, but their action is limited.
 There is relatively little transport, as much in techniques as in ideas.
 From a geopolitical point of view, it is the domination of Europe.
 The world is not finished, as Paul Valéry said in 1919, but we know how to map the contours of the continents.
-The interior is more problematic.
+The interior is more question that pinpoints the problem.

-– Europe at that time has not changed much and there are already states whose name will not change (Iberian countries, France, UK, Ireland, Scandinavia).
-In central Europe, there are very small territories inherited from the medieval period (St Marin, Liechtenstein) while other small states are grouped together: the Swiss cantons, the Holy Roman Empire (360 small states) under the domination of the Habsburgs.
+—Europe at that time has not changed much.
+Some states already have the name that would be used until now (Iberian countries, France, the UK, Ireland, Scandinavia).
+In central Europe, there are very small territories inherited from the medieval period (St. Marin, Liechtenstein) while other small states are grouped together: the Swiss cantons, the Holy Roman Empire (360 small states) under the domination of the Habsburgs.
 Russia already extends to the Pacific Ocean and is well connected with Europe.
-Since Peter Legrand, founder of St Petersburg, the Russian Empire is placed in the European orbit.
+Since Peter Legrand, founder of St. Petersburg, the Russian Empire is placed in the European orbit.
 But it remains more of a border, like Poland.
 The latter country has no natural borders, which poses a problem and which changes according to the treaties.
 As for the other hot spot, we find the Balkans, they belong to the Turks and the Habsburgs.
 These territories are not European in the political and cultural sense.
 Only Greece, which is a region, is close to Europe by its culture.
 With the retreat of the Ottoman Empire, new states will appear.

 The world depends a lot on Europe.